0xPolygon/polygon-edge-docs/docs/how-tos/howto-bridge-assets/setup-erc721-transfer.md

   --recipient "[RECIPIENT_ADDRESS_IN_POLYGON_SDK_CHAIN]"
 ```

-Relayer would get the event and vote for the proposal.
-It executes a transaction to send NFT to the recipient account in Polygon SDK chain after the required number of votes are submitted.
+Relayer will get the event and vote for the proposal.
+It executes a transaction to send NFTs to the recipient account in Polygon SDK chain after the required number of votes are submitted.

 ```bash
 INFO[11-19|09:07:50] Handling nonfungible deposit event       chain=mumbai